Forum – Basque Circular Summit

 (150 pax)

 The growing importance of sustainability in companies' corporate strategies reflects a profound evolution in the way in which organisations are addressing their responsibility in the face of global challenges.
 Sustainability assessment therefore does not only affect large companies, but more and more SMEs have to respond to the sustainability demands of investors, financial institutions, customers and supplier companies.
-Adapting this information to the structure of a SME and developing accompanying programmes that favour not only compliance but also positive evolution in sustainability will be the focus of this session.

 Side-event 2-2